About Narrows

 2020

-The first emergency lockdown of Narrows Park as part of a nation wide Covid 19 response began in March, directed by Prime Minister Jacinda Ardern.
+The first government lockdown of Narrows Park as part of a nation wide Covid 19 response began in March, directed by Prime Minister Jacinda Ardern.
 Easter Camp is cancelled, all other ministry events are postponed.

 July saw our ministry events return and we were able to run a number of them.
 This was the first year Easter Camp wasn't allowed to go ahead since the Board was appointed in 2001.